prachitik/To-Do-List/README.md

 # To-Do-List
-Create To-Do-List using HTML and javascript
+Create To-Do-List using HTML, CSS and javascript